-Recently I was a part of a cousin’s wedding and this is where I unravelled the mystery behind the big fat punjabi weddings (not that I have not seen them and mine happened to be one of the fattest of the all ) .
-Still, it’s good to see things from Barati’s perspective than Dulha’s view point to analyse and come out with some logic.
+Recently I was a part of a cousin’s wedding.
+This is where I unraveled the mystery behind the big fat punjabi weddings (not that I have not seen them.
+Mine happened to be the fattest of all ) .
+Still it’s good to see things from Barati’s perspective than Dulha’s view point to analyse and come out with some logic.

 Here is my quick list (no offence intended 😉 ):

 1. The big fat waistline